Welcome to the second Diagnostics Accelerator Investigators’ Meeting!

 This year’s investigators’ meeting promises to be another exciting opportunity for DxA-funded researchers to share their research and discuss the work of others on fluid, ocular, and digital biomarkers.
 And with investments made to a diverse group of more than three dozen researchers globally, we are sure you will be as amazed as we are at the ingenuity on display.

-Over the next three days of this hybrid meeting, we will welcome participants both in-person and virtually and will hear from leading academic scientists, entrepreneurs, startup companies, funding organizations, and others who are part of this collaborative effort.
+Over three days in October, we will welcome participants virtually and will hear from leading academic scientists, entrepreneurs, startup companies, funding organizations, and others who are part of this collaborative effort.

 Here is some of what to expect this year: